jina-ai/dalle-flow/README.md

 ### Requirements

 It is highly recommended to run DALL·E Flow on a GPU machine.
+In fact, one GPU is probably not enough.
+Besides DALL·E Mega, other

 ### Install